rvelhote/opennode-magento/README.md

 # Cronjob

-To test the Crojob that handles the cancelation of pending order run the following command from the project root `./bin/n98-magerun.phar sys:cron:run opennode_bitcoin`
+To test the Crojob that handles the cancellation of pending order run the following command from the project root:
+`./bin/n98-magerun.phar --root-dir=src - sys:cron:run opennode_bitcoin`

 # Missing

 - Add translation files
-- What to do if the user navigates away from the payment page (perhaps create a link in the confirmation email)
+- What to do if the user navigates away from the payment
 - Create a companion module to add the BTC currency to Magento so that payments can be made in BTC
-- Create a build script to generate a release worthy package rather than the source code
 - Better Unit Test coverage (PHP and Javascript)
 - Convert the Javascript part to Typescript